 Voting by voice or ballot takes place after debate closes.

-For Eligible Voters for all entities other than those listed in Section 105 below, voting is limited to one vote per Voting Member.
+106.5.7.1 For Eligible Voters for all entities other than the Advisory Committee, Steering Committee and Planning Advisory Committee, voting is limited to one vote per Voting Member.
+Only Voting Members can move, second, or vote on motions.

-Updating the Voting list
+106.5.7.2Updating the Voting list

 The list of Voting Members maintained by MISO will be updated no later than five (5) business days following the Board of Directors meeting as membership changes occur and will be published to the Stakeholder Engagement page on the MISO public website.
 When needed, the Member Voting List will be updated more frequently (i.e. service suspension, withdrawal, etc.).
 MISO will notify Chairs and Vice Chairs of changes to the Voting List.